kwiden/LetsLearnProgramming/Cpp/nonrobot/Math.md

 a equals 6 because assigning values *always* goes from the right to the left.
 The variable on the left of the equal sign is the variable changing its value.
 Given this, if you try to write ```6 = a;``` the computer will get confused and be mad at you - you cannot reassign the value of 6.
 6 is always 6.

 Lets play around with some math in coding!
-Open [this](https://ideone.com/Xxe0cj) and run it.
+Open [this](https://ideone.com/f1QNhi) and run it.
 See what happens!
 Try changing numbers, can you figure out what is happening?

+Try to find three differences (in both the printed lines and the code) between the integers and the doubles.
+Once you think you have them, tell Katie.

 --- still needs works ---
 So now we need to convert our math-ish solution to code, but before we jump in we'll need to understand how to use variables and math.